Qumulo/docs/administrator-guide/qumulo-core/configuring-saml-single-sign-on-sso.md

 1. When the user opens the login URL in a browser, the URL redirects the user to a configured SSO portal and one of the following two scenarios takes place:

-   * If authentication succeeds, the browser shows a message that asks the user to return to the terminal.
+   * If authentication succeeds, the browser shows a message that asks the user to return to the CLI session.

      The paused `sso_login` command recognizes that authentication is complete and shows the authenticated username.